 You may customize your accounts very easily and in this guide, we’ll explain to you how you can manage users in Windows 10.

 To start managing users in Windows 10, you need to open Settings and go to Accounts first.
-The first option in Accounts group is Your account that lets you manage your Microsoft account, customize your profile picture, your user name, etc.
+The first option in the Accounts group is Your account, which helps you manage your Microsoft account, customize your profile picture, your user name, etc.

 You won’t need to enter email account or phone number, just enter your username and password and you’re good to go.
 In addition, if you have your camera attached you can create a new profile picture as well.

 In addition, if you want to add more Microsoft accounts, for example for your work or school, you can create them using the link at the bottom of the Your account page.

 2. Edit the sign-in options

 - Press the Windows key and select Settings from the menu.